Hennam History, Family Crest & Coats of Arms

 Early Origins of the Hennam family

 The surname Hennam was first found in Gloucestershire where they held a family seat some say at the time of the Norman Conquest by Duke William of Normandy in 1066 A.D.
 Conjecturally, they are descended from Hunbald who held the lands of Hanham, now a suburb of Bristol, from Arnulf de Hesdin at the time of the taking of the Domesday Book survey in 1086 A.D.
 However, it was not until the 12th century when the first person of the name was officially recorded, that being of Peter de Hanham, Lord of the Manor of Hanham.

 Important Dates for the Hennam family

 This web page shows only a small excerpt of our Hennam research.
-Another 143 words (10 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hennam History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hennam History in all our PDF Extended History products and printed products wherever possible.

 Hennam Spelling Variations